Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Sensitivity analysis based on a difference-type sensitivity parameter

 \subsection{Estimation}

-This sensitivity analysis requires additionally estimating $\sigma_0^2(X)$.
+This sensitivity analysis requires estimating $\sigma_0^2(X)$.
 For simplicity, we use a quasi-likelihood approach assuming the outcome's conditional variance is proportional to a function of its mean.
 An alternative is to directly model $[Y-\hat\mu_0(X)]^2$ based on $X$ in control units.

-With the simple result in (\ref{SMDe:Delta.c}), each estimator of $\Delta_c^\text{SMDe}$ we obtain is an estimator of $\Delta_c^\text{PI}$ minus $\eta_c$ times an estimator of $\xi_c$.
-This is the case regardless of the type (A, B or C) of the PI-based estimator.
+With the simple result (\ref{SMDe:Delta.c}), each estimator of $\Delta_c^\text{SMDe}$ we obtain is an estimator of $\Delta_c^\text{PI}$ minus $\eta_c$ times an estimator of $\xi_c$.
+This is the case regardless of the type of the PI-based estimator.

-\paragraph{Simple type A estimators.}
+\subsubsection{Simple type A estimators}